devlikeapro/waha/docs/site/content/en/docs/how-to/deploy/index.md

 ### Getting Started

-To get started, you need to clone the docker-compose file to your local machine.
+To get started, you need to clone the [docker-compose.yaml](https://github.com/devlikeapro/whatsapp-http-api/blob/core/docker-compose.yaml) file to your local machine.
 Open your terminal and run the following command:

 ```